 6. Personal Training

-One-on-one personal training is what many people have in mind when they think of personal training, and it is indeed a perfect way to get into shape.
-With 1:1 training, you benefit from a training program that’s customized to your needs, with a professional trainer guiding you throughout an entire session.
+One-on-one personal training in gyms is what many people have in mind when they think of personal training, and it is indeed a perfect way to get into shape.
+With 1:1 training, you benefit from a training program customized to your needs, with a professional trainer guiding you throughout an entire session.
 This setup also helps you stay disciplined and focused, and ensures that you make the most of your time at the gym.

-Certified personal trainers will create a customized program to fit your needs as they motivate you and hold you accountable to reach your goals, meet them, and set new ones.
+Certified personal trainers will create a customized program to fit your needs as they motivate and hold you accountable to reach your goals, meet them, and set new ones.

 7. High-Intensity Interval Training

-High-intensity interval training or HIIT is one of the best ways to get shredded quickly.
+High-intensity interval training HIIT is one of the best ways to get shredded quickly.
 HIIT is a challenging workout and therefore it takes your cardio workout to another level, as you push your pace out of your comfort zone.

-High-intensity interval training involves repeated bouts of high-intensity effort followed by varied recovery times.
-HIIT training can easily be modified for people of all fitness levels and special conditions, such as for overweight and diabetes.
+High-intensity interval training involves repeated bouts of high-intensity effort followed by various recovery times.
+HIIT training can easily be modified for people of all fitness levels and special conditions, such as overweight and diabetes.
 HIIT workouts can be performed on all exercise modes, including cycling, walking, swimming, aqua training, elliptical cross-training, and in many group exercise classes.